CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts. (www.w3.org)

 The CSS is used to store the style of your web page.
 That can help you to set the style of your web view.

-In this tutorial, we'll try to learn about How to style the HTML elements by using the CSS3.
+In this tutorial, we'll try to learn how to style the HTML elements by using CSS3.
 CSS3 is the third generation of the CSS specification recommended by the W3C.

 How to add CSS?

-We can use a style sheet to styling the HTML elements.
+We can use a style sheet to style the HTML elements.
 There are three ways of inserting a style sheet into the HTML document:

 How to add CSS?
 See the example below.